nmckee78/CircuitPython/README.md

 ## Hello_CircuitPython

 ### Description & Code
 This was the first assignment and our task was to code a light to blink and change colors.
+I got mine to blink and change between two colors.

 This is my code: